-A signal from the Alternator Control Unit (ACU), located inside the Power Distribution Module, provides the trigger for a red "LOW VOLTS" annunciation shown on the PFD.
-"LOW VOLTS" is displayed when the Main bus voltage measured in the junction box is below 24.5 volts.
-This warning annunciation is an indication that the alternator is not supplying the power that is required by the aircraft.
-If the conditions causing the warning can not be resolved, nonessential electrical loads should be eliminated and the flight should be terminated as soon as practicable.
+A signal from the ACU, located inside the power distribution module, provides the trigger for a red LOW VOLTS annunciation shown on the PFD.
+LOW VOLTS is displayed when the main bus voltage measured in the power distribution module is below 24.5 volts.
+The LOW VOLTS warning annunciation is an indication that the alternator is not supplying the power that is required by the airplane.
+If the conditions causing the LOW VOLTS warning can not be resolved, nonessential electrical loads should be eliminated and the flight should be terminated as soon as practicable.

-During low RPM operation, with a high electrical load on the system, such as during a low RPM taxi, the "LOW VOLTS" annunciation may come on, the bus voltage values may turn red, and Main battery ammeter discharge indications may occur.
+During low RPM operation, with a high electrical load on the system, such as during a low RPM taxi, the LOW VOLTS annunciation may come on, the bus voltage values may turn red, and main battery ammeter discharge indications may occur.
 Under these conditions, increase RPM or decrease electrical loads to reduce demand on the battery.

 In the event an overvoltage condition (or other alternator fault) occurs, the ACU will automatically open the ALT FIELD circuit breaker, removing alternator field current and stopping alternator output.
-The Main Battery will then supply current to the electrical system as shown by a discharge (negative number) on the M BAT ammeter.
-The LOW VOLTS annunciation will come on when the system voltage drops below 24.5 volts.
+The main battery will then supply current to the electrical system as shown by a discharge (negative number) on the M BATT ammeter.
+The LOW VOLTS annunciator will come on when the system voltage drops below 24.5 volts.
 Set the ALT FIELD circuit breaker to the ON position (push in) to energize the ACU.
-If the warning annunciation extinguishes and the Main Battery (M BATT) ammeter indicates positive current, normal alternator charging has resumed.
-If the annunciation comes on again, or the ALT FIELD circuit breaker opens again, an alternator malfunction has occurred.
+If the warning annunciation goes out and the main battery (M BATT) ammeter indicates positive current, normal alternator charging has resumed.
+If the annunciator comes on again, or the ALT FIELD circuit breaker opens again, an alternator malfunction has occurred.
 If the circuit breaker opens again, do not SET it to the ON position again.
 Have a qualified technician determine the cause and correct the malfunction.
 Turn off nonessential electrical loads and land as soon as practicable.